loranne/pixelarium/README.md

 Pixelarium lets you upload pictures and perform text searches for the "tag" and "title" fields of each image.
 It was designed with photos in mind, because I'm an amateur photographer.

-You can also search the library of pictures I've alread uploaded, all of which are pictures I've taken personally.
+You can also search the library of pictures I've alread uploaded, all of which are photos I've taken personally.

 The home page features a search bar along with some search tips, and a menu to navigate to a couple other pages: Browse shows you all photos, and most pages that show photos also have the tags for each photo listed, which are clickable links that allow you to view all photos that have that particular tag.